maxitg/SetReplace/.github/CONTRIBUTING.md

 [here](https://github.com/maxitg/SetReplace/projects/2).

 The following are exceptions to Google C++ Style:
-* Maximum line length is 120 characters
+* Maximum line length is 120 characters.
-* Variable names, including const and constexpr variables, use lower camel case
+* Variable names, including const and constexpr variables, use lower camel case.
-* Exceptions are allowed
+* C++ exceptions may be thrown.

 A useful tool for confirming your code's adherence to the above code style is to use [cpplint](https://raw.githubusercontent.com/google/styleguide/gh-pages/cpplint/cpplint.py).
 You can lint a C++ source